oasci/pitt-biosc1540-2025s/content/lectures/06B/index.md

 After today, you should have a better understanding of:

-1. Why read mapping is a hard problem and how we might approach solving it.
+1. Why read mapping is a computationally challenging problem.
 2. Basic read mapping strategies and their inefficiencies.
-3. Suffix Arrays and Searching Without Storing Every k-mer.
+3. Suffix arrays and searching without storing every k-mer.
 4. Burrows-Wheeler Transform (BWT) and FM-index for Efficient Read Mapping.

 ## Supplementary material